Guide: Strawberry Picking in La Trinidad, Benguet

 It was my birthday last February 10 when I visited La Trinidad to buy and pick fresh strawberries.
 I woke up early for a short jog in Camp John Hay before heading to the strawberry fields of La Trinidad Benguet.

-After less than 20 minutes, I finally arrived in La Trinidad’s famous tourist spot : The Strawberry farm.
+After less than 20 minutes, I finally arrived at La Trinidad’s famous tourist spot: The Strawberry farm.
 This progressive town in Benguet produces 95% of the country’s strawberry requirement.

-I enjoyed seeing the natives carrying their “kayabang” – a native basket tied to the foreheads that is usually full of vegetables or strawberries.
-During the strawberry season, the farmgate price of strawberries plummet down to P60 per kilo but it can go up to P150 per kilo depending on the demand and size of the strawberries.
+I enjoyed seeing the natives carrying their “kayabang” – a native basket tied to the foreheads that are usually full of vegetables or strawberries.
+During the strawberry season, the farmgate price of strawberries plummets down to P160 per kilo, but it can go up to P400 per kilo depending on the demand and size of the strawberries.

 La Trinidad is the capital of the province of Benguet.
 It is located in the northern part of Luzon and is part of the Cordillera Administrative Region.

 The town is currently holding the Guinness world record for baking the World’s Biggest Strawberry Shortcake in 2004.

 The strawberry farm is located in Barangay Betag of La Trinidad, Benguet, and is owned and maintained by the Benguet State University (BSU).
 The BSU leases at least 500 to 1,000 square meters (5,400 to 10,800 sq ft) lots of the 79.49 hectares (196.4 acres) farm to local farmers for strawberry cultivation.

 Strawberries are an important part of La Trinidad’s economy, with the Strawberry Festival held in the town every March.